#fashion #underwear #womenswear #heritage #history

-As was the case in my last post all of these wonderful images, though taken by me when I visited, are accredited to Fashion Museum Bath.
+As was the case in my last post all of these wonderful images, though taken by me when I visited (and are therefore accredited to) Fashion Museum Bath.

 After viewing dresses in the store I moved onto bodices such as this one:

-A beautiful gown with a longsleeve bodice.
-Cream net appliaued in muslin in a leaf design in a silk material
+A beautiful gown with a long sleeve bodice.
+Cream net appliqued in muslin in a leaf design in a silk material

 Technique: woven (net), woven (satin), woven (muslin)